 And it doesn’t get much better for women from there.
 The Talmud, the books of Jewish law written in the first century of the Common Era, devotes a ten-chapter tractate on the topic of menstruation, in which the all male sages debate the specific laws around women’s menstrual blood, including for example, how long it makes them unclean and what kinds of examinations can confirm whether or not they are still bleeding.
 Even today, daily morning prayers include a blessing wherein men thank God for not making them women.

 Like many religions, Judaism is nuanced and complex.
 Jewish lore is full of female symbols of righteousness and power—like Moses’s sister Miriam, who becomes a Jewish leader in her own right; and my personal favorite, Yael, who slays the Canaanite general Sisera by driving a tent peg through his skull as he sleeps.
-Yet the benefits of religious life do not obscure its sexism.
-Judaism is, of course, a patriarchy.
 Indeed, there are brave and valiant women sprinkled throughout traditional Jewish history, but these women remain the exceptions.
 Most of the Bible’s women are wives, mothers and daughters; as in the case of my own namesake, they are often victims, too.
 The argument that Jewish law places women in a special position—often used by religious organizations like Chabad to explain the differences in treatment—is more reminiscent of misguided concepts of chivalry than any sense of real equality.

 Even more unfortunate, modern Jewish life still too often reflects these sexist attitudes, whether via widely accepted practices like gendered school dress codes or more controversial ones, like forcing to move from their assigned seats on airplanes, banning them from conducting religious services at the Western Wall, or preventing them from getting a divorce without a husband’s consent.

 I guess what I’m trying to say is that my relationship to religion remains a complicated one.
 Jewish culture is still my culture—and I have decided to allow myself to enjoy it, to participate in this patriarchy on my own terms.
 This year, I read the Torah on the twentieth anniversary of my Bat Mitzvah in what was both a religious act and, for someone who went to Orthodox schools growing up, a rebellious one.
-Jewish culture is still my culture—I have decided to allow myself to enjoy it, to participate in this patriarchy on my own terms.
 Unlike Conservative or Reform strains, Orthodox Judaism does not allow a woman to read from the Torah with men present; the sound of a woman’s voice singing is apparently too tempting to withstand.
 (In ninth grade, I both amazed and horrified my Orthodox male classmates by showing them I knew how to read the Torah.
 They had never been to a Bat Mitzvah where a woman was allowed to do such a thing.
 It felt incredible.)

 I still light Shabbat candles on Friday night, even if it’s a practice, according to some explanations, meant to atone for what Eve did in Eden.
 When I go to my Bubbe’s Orthodox synagogue after I am married, I will keep my hair covered—but it will be out of respect for Bubbe (and the opportunity to buy some new hats), not acquiescence to the patriarchal dicta.
 I am not going to change Judaism, but I can control the way I practice it.
 After all, there is nothing quite as Jewish as picking and choosing which rules to follow and which to ignore.